Technigo/project-survey/README.md

 - having different questions displayed based on the previous answer
 - make the website responsive

-## Stats
+## :bar_chart: Stats
-- Using Lighthouse in Chrome dev tools: Accessibility: 100%, 98% Performance, 100% Best practices, 80% SEO
+- Using Lighthouse in Chrome dev tools: 96% Accessibility, 98% Performance, 100% Best practices and 80% SEO
 - desktop view only, tested on Chrome, Firefox, Edge

 ## Tech used